cdapio/coopr/docs/docs/source/overview/features.rst

 Reduced IT Overhead
 ^^^^^^^^^^^^^^^^^^^
 In many organizations, developers submit requests to access a Hadoop cluster in order to run a MapReduce job.
-With Continuuity Loom, the IT department sets up a catalog of clusters that can be provisioned directly by developers.
+With Cask Coopr, the IT department sets up a catalog of clusters that can be provisioned directly by developers.
 Developers can allocate or destroy a cluster right from their workstation.
 Instant access to IT resources reduces wait time and increases productivity.
-Continuuity Loom provides a centralized dashboard to view and manage multiple clusters.
+Cask Coopr provides a centralized dashboard to view and manage multiple clusters.

 Private and Public Clouds
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Continuuity Loom works and integrates with any IaaS provider in the public cloud including OpenStack for behind-the-firewall cluster provisioning and management.
+Cask Coopr works and integrates with any IaaS provider in the public cloud including OpenStack for behind-the-firewall cluster provisioning and management.

 Extensibility
 ^^^^^^^^^^^^^
-Continuuity Loom simplifies the installation and configuration of any software stack, including Hadoop.
+Cask Coopr simplifies the installation and configuration of any software stack, including Hadoop.
 It ensures that all installations are verified before they are made available.
 Administrators are able to create custom cluster types ranging from Hadoop and LAMP to Solr search clusters.
 Most importantly, using the open source automation platform Chef, you can